ROCm/HIP/docs/understand/texture_fetching.rst

 Address mode border
 -------------------------------------------------------------------------------

 In this method, the texture fetching returns a border value when indexing out of bounds.
-This must be set before texture fetching.
+The border value must be set before texture fetching.

 The following image shows the texture on a 4x4 pixel quad, indexed in the [0 to 3] range.
 The out-of-bounds values are the border color, which is yellow.